tldr-pages/tldr/pages/linux/grip.md

 # grip

-> Preview Github Markdown files locally
+> Preview Github Markdown files locally.
 > More information: <https://github.com/joeyespo/grip>.

 - To render the readme of a repository: